-- Remove frozen pie from the package and remove from the foil pan, and set in the prepared pie baking dish.
+- Remove frozen pie from the package and remove it from the foil pan, and set it in the prepared pie baking dish.
 Allow it to thaw for about 5 minutes.
-Cover the pie crust with parchment paper and fill with pie weights or beans.
+Cover the pie crust with parchment paper and fill it with pie weights or beans.
 Then Bake for 15 to 20 minutes, just before it starts to brown.
-Remove from oven, remove the beans and set aside.
+Remove from oven, remove the beans, and set aside.

 - In the meantime.
 In a large saute pan, heat olive oil and butter on medium-high heat.
 Toss in the chopped onion and saute until softened, about 3 minutes.

 - Toss in the spinach and kale and stir until they wilt for about 1 to 2 minutes.

 - Transfer the mixture into a food processor and pulse a few times to finely chop the mixture.
 Add in the scallion too and pulse to finely chop it.